Arborescences and Shortest Path Trees when Colors Matter: Shortest Path Trees and Arborescences

-An $\alpha$-colored graph is said to be {\em exactly $\alpha$-colored} if it has exactly $\alpha_i$ edges of color $i$ for each $i \in[q]$.
-Consider a $q$-colored $w$-weighted digraph $G$ with only positive-weight cycles.
+Consider a $q$-colored $w$-weighted digraph $G$.
 Let $s \in V(G)$ be such that all vertices of $G$ are reachable from $s$.
-Let $\delta(u,v)$ denote the weight of a minimum weight (shortest) $u$-$v$-path in $G$.
+Let $\delta(u,v)$ denote the distance from $u$ to $v$ which is defined as the weight of a minimum weight (shortest) $u$-$v$-path in $G$.
 For a vertex $v$ unreachable from $u$, $\delta(u,v)=\infty$.
 The \textit{$s$-shortest paths graph} $G_s$ of $G$, which we define next, will play a crucial role in this article.